chiouyazo/javabridge-docs/develop/getting-started/introduction-to-fabric-and-modding.md

 - **Fabric Loom**: A Gradle plugin enabling developers to easily develop and debug mods.
 - **Fabric API**: A set of APIs and tools for mod developers to use when creating mods.
 - **Yarn**: A set of open Minecraft mappings, free for everyone to use under the Creative Commons Zero license.

+## What Is the JavaBridge? {#what-is-the-javabridge}

+The JavaBridge is a mod written in java for the Fabric API, that enables a TCP connection to the Minecraft client.

+It enables other programming languages to interact with Minecraft and thus write full on mods for it.

+The JavaBridge ships as a standalone mod that is required for all mods that use it.

+It automatically starts up mods written using a ModHost on startup.

 ## Why Is Fabric Necessary to Mod Minecraft? {#why-is-fabric-necessary-to-mod-minecraft}